patrickballantyne/CDRC-Retail-Indicators/README.md

 ## Download the Indicators

 You can download the indicators in two difference formats; Open-Access and SafeGuarded.
+For the latter, a formal application to the CDRC will be required, outlining how you intend to use the indicators.

 ### Open-Access - available [HERE](https://data.cdrc.ac.uk/dataset/retail-centre-boundaries).